Hoverbear/rust-education-paper/paper.md

 # Traits: Zero-cost Abstractions

 Unlike many common languages today Rust does not use a class based or inheritance based system.
 Data is stored in `struct`s, primitives, or `enum`s which implement a set of traits that define how it interacts and which functions are available to it.
 To someone familiar with Java or C++, traits may feel like interfaces.
 For example, the `File` is a `struct` which implements `Read` and `Write` among other traits.
-Other structures like `TcpStream` and `UdpSocket` also implement the same `Read` and `Write` interface.
+Other structures like `TcpStream` and `UdpSocket` also implement the same `Read` and `Write` trait.
 Traits are zero-cost abstractions that act to encourage common interfaces and capabilities between like-structures. (@abstraction)

 ```rust
 struct Thing {